Who Killed Rob Reiner & His Wife Michele? Updates on the Double Homicide Case

 Rob Reiner and his wife, Michele Singer Reiner, were found dead in their Los Angeles home in what was almost immediately reported to be a murder case.
 The couple, 78 and 68 years old, respectively, were discovered with lacerations consistent with a knife attack, per multiple outlets.
-As the Los Angeles Police Department (LAPD) investigates the case, friends, colleagues and fans of Rob want to know who could have killed him and Michele.
+As the case unfolds, friends, colleagues and fans of Rob want to know who could have killed him and Michele.

 Get updates on the shocking case below.